Abibubble/milestone2-harry-potter-quiz/README.md

 ### Acknowledgements
 * My mentor, Antonio Rodriguez, for continuous helpful feedback and support.
-* Eve Crabb and Tom Crabb, for their support and help through my learning.
+* Eve Crabb, for her support through my learning, and for being a sounding board for bug fixes.
+* Tom Crabb, for his advice on how to make my code cleaner.
 * The team at Code Institute, for teaching me the necessary skills to create this site.